-These requirements stand in stark contrast to the state-of-the-art: The management and operation of off-the-shelf WiFi networks is often very inflexible, and today's networks largely ignore the specific needs of users and/or applications.
+These requirements stand in stark contrast to the stateof-the-art: The management and operation of off-the-shelf WiFi networks is often very inflexible, and today's networks largely ignore the specific needs of users and/or applications.
 Moreover, WiFi networks are often deployed in an unplanned and uncoordinated manner: different parties in a house or neighborhood typically deploy and run their own dedicated infrastructure; neighboring access points as well as public access points cannot be leveraged-but rather interfere with each other, introducing unnecessary transmission delays, and reducing network capacity.
-Also mobility support is often very limited, depriving users from essential services.
+Mobility support is often very limited, depriving users from essential services.
+Some deployments (e.g., public WiFi hotspots) in untrusted environments also come with security issues such as eavesdropping, requiring new and more flexible deployments.